hbina/fatuous/README.md

 Before installing, you will need the following packages.

 `sudo apt-get install cmake build-essential make xorg-dev libglu1-mesa-dev libc6-dbg gdb valgrind`

+### Windows

+AFAIK, all you need to install is probably the latest driver for your GPU.

 ## Compile